mslavens/Canopy_V3/canopy-ui/public/docs/manual/vpn-tunnels.md

-# Palo Alto IKEv2 Gateway Routing Configurations
+# IKEv2 Gateway Routing Configurations

 ## Architectural Constraints
 All VPN interfaces must match the standardized global zone configurations.
 If a remote dynamic peer fails to authenticate, inspect your peer identification parameters.